wavefrontHQ/docs/pages/doc/logging_faq.md

 ## Why Don't I See Logs When I Drill Down From a Chart?

-If you right-click on a chart and select **Logs**, you're directed to the Log Browser.
-If ou don't see data on the Log Browser, here are some things to explore:
+If you right-click on a chart and select **Logs**, you're directed to the Logs Browser.
+If ou don't see data on the Logs Browser, here are some things to explore:
-* If your chart has data from more than one source, the Log Browser cannot show the logs because it can show logs from only one log.
-To see the data corresponding to the chart query but focused on one source, select a sourc in the Log Browser and click **Search**.
+* If your chart has data from more than one source, the Logs Browser cannot show the logs because it can show logs from only one log.
+To see the data corresponding to the chart query but focused on one source, select a sourc in the Logs Browser and click **Search**.
-* If you have not tagged your log data using the source, application, service, or other tags when you sent the logs from your log shipper, you might see no search results in the Log Browser.
+* If you have not tagged your log data using the source, application, service, or other tags when you sent the logs from your log shipper, you might see no search results in the Logs Browser.
 See [What’s a Log?](logging_overview.html#whats-a-tanzu-observability-log) for details on the log syntax.

 ## Why Are Some of the Logs Tags Missing?

 Our logging solution expects that certain tags are defined in the logs that you send in.
-If they're not defined, we add those tags to the logs and assign the value `none`.

-For example, to see logs for an application and service on the Log Browser, the data that is sent by your log shipper must include the `application` and `service` tags.
-If the logs do not have the `application` and `service` tags, the Wavefront proxy adds the application and service tags to the log data and assigns the value `none`.

 You can use proxy configuration properties to map the tags that your log shipper is using to the tags that our solution expects.
 See [Logs Proxy Configurations and Preprocessor Rules](logging_proxy_configurations.html).